-Study Spanish in Alicante, Spain
+Study Spanish in a picturesque Mediterranean destination

-With some of the most beautiful beaches in Europe, Alicante is close to the perfect place for anyone looking to have a calm, relaxing time near the beach and with all the amenities and services that come with an urban development.
+With some of the most beautiful beaches in Europe, Alicante is close to the perfect place for anyone looking to have a calm, relaxing time near the beach with all the amenities and services that come with an urban development.
 Alicante is large enough to offer serious comfort, and yet sufficiently small to still feature the charming nonchalance of a coastal town.

-Located right on the mesmerizing shores of Spain's Costa Blanca, Alicante is known not only for its rolling of Mediterranean waves, kissing the shoreline, but also the staggering scale of its steep Mount Benacantil.
-Mount Benacantil emerges dramatically from the otherwise plain landscape, rising to well over 500 feet.
-Thus, serving as foundation for the millenary fortification that since times immemorial overlooks, somewhat threateningly, the perimeter of the settlement.
+Located right on the mesmerizing shores of Spain's Costa Blanca, Alicante is known not only for its rolling Mediterranean waves that kiss the shoreline, but also the staggering scale of its steep Mount Benacantil.
+Its castle of Santa Barbara offers not so much the solace of an impenetrable fortress but a sublime backdrop to a picturesque setting.